Quora: 2010–2013: Early growth

 Quora's user base increased quickly, and by late December 2010, the site was seeing spikes of visitors five to ten times its usual load—so much that the website initially had difficulties handling the increased traffic.

-Until 2016, Quora did not show ads because ...ads can often be negative for user experience.
-Nobody likes banner ads, ads from shady companies, or ads that are irrelevant to their needs.In June 2011, Quora redesigned the navigation and usability of its website.
+In June 2011, Quora redesigned the navigation and usability of its website.
 Co-founder Adam D'Angelo compared the redesigned Quora to Wikipedia, and stated that the changes to the website were made on the basis of what had worked and what had not when the website had experienced unprecedented growth six months earlier.

 In September 2012, co-founder Charlie Cheever stepped down as co-operator of the company, taking an advisory role.
 D'Angelo then retained a high degree of control over the company.

 In January 2013, Quora launched a blogging platform allowing users to post non-answer content.
 In March of that same year Quora also established a full-text search of questions and answers on its website, and extended the feature to mobile devices in late May 2013.
 It also announced in May 2013 that usage metrics had tripled relative to the same time in the prior year.

 In November 2013, Quora introduced a feature called Stats to allow all Quora users to see summary and detailed statistics of how many people had viewed, upvoted, and shared their questions and answers.
 TechCrunch reported that, although Quora had no immediate plans for monetization, they believed that search ads would likely be their eventual source of revenue.